Parth018/E-shop/README.md

 [<img src="https://dotnet.microsoft.com/blob-assets/images/e-books/aspnet.png" height="300" />](https://dotnet.microsoft.com/learn/web/aspnet-architecture)

-The **eShopOnWeb** sample is related to the [eShopOnContainers](https://github.com/dotnet/eShopOnContainers) sample application which, in that case, focuses on a microservices/containers-based application architecture.
+The **eShopOnWeb** sample is related to the application which, in that case, focuses on a microservices/containers-based application architecture.
 However, **eShopOnWeb** is much simpler in regards to its current functionality and focuses on traditional Web Application Development with a single deployment.

 The goal for this sample is to demonstrate some of the principles and patterns described in the [eBook](https://aka.ms/webappebook).
 It is not meant to be an eCommerce reference application, and as such it does not implement many features that would be obvious and/or essential to a real eCommerce application.